go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

 PKCE (Proof Key for Code Exchange) is an extension to the OAuth flow which allows for a secure credential exchange without the requirement to provide a client secret.

+**Note**: Please ensure you have registered your OAuth application as a public client.

 To achieve this, you have to provide a `code_verifier` for every authorization request.
 A `code_verifier` has to be a random string with a minimum length of 43 characters and a maximum length of 128 characters.
 It can contain alphanumeric characters as well as the characters `-`, `.`, `_`  and `~`.

 Using this `code_verifier` string, a new one called `code_challenge` is created by using one of two methods:

-  - If you have the required functionality on your client, set `code_challenge` to be an URL-safe base64-encoded string of the SHA256 hash of `code_verifier`.
+  - If you have the required functionality on your client, set `code_challenge` to be a URL-safe base64-encoded string of the SHA256 hash of `code_verifier`.
 In that case, your `code_challenge_method` becomes `S256`.
   - If you are unable to do so, you can provide your `code_verifier` as a plain string to `code_challenge`.
 Then you have to set your `code_challenge_method` as `plain`.

 After you have generated this values, you can continue with your request.

-1. Redirect to user to the authorization endpoint in order to get their consent for accessing the resources:
+1. Redirect the user to the authorization endpoint in order to get their consent for accessing the resources:

    ```curl
    https://[YOUR-GITEA-URL]/login/oauth/authorize?client_id=CLIENT_ID&redirect_uri=REDIRECT_URI&response_type=code&code_challenge_method=CODE_CHALLENGE_METHOD&code_challenge=CODE_CHALLENGE&state=STATE